-Over 300 scientists work at the Natural History Museum carrying out vital research into the natural world.
-Take a look at some of their work in the videos below.
+More than 300 scientists work at the Natural History Museum carrying out vital research into the natural world.
+Take a look at some of their work in this film archive.

 Meet some of the strange life forms Museum fish researchers are uncovering in the peat swamps of Southeast Asia.
 Over half of these unique ecosystems have already been destroyed.